Tax Loss Harvesting Disclosure

 TLH is not suitable for all investors.
 Investors whose circumstances typically make TLH unsuitable for them include, but are not limited to: (1) those in relatively low income tax brackets, and especially those who expect to be subject to higher tax rates in the future, (2) those who are planning to withdraw a large portion of their taxable assets within the next 12 months, (3) those who trade (or whose spouses trade) any of the ETFs in the Betterment portfolio (or substantially identical securities) in external accounts, including joint accounts, and (4) those who can currently realize capital gains at a 0% tax rate.
 Other issues may exist that could materially impact the utility of TLH for any individual investor.
 Clients who use TLH should typically turn off the feature at least 12 months in advance of any withdrawal of a large portion of their taxable assets.
 Clients who do not have any taxable accounts will not benefit from the operation of TLH.

 The wash sale rule disallows the realization of a loss from selling a security if a “substantially identical” security is purchased 30 days before or after the sale.
 The wash sale rule applies not just to situations when a “substantially identical” purchase is made in the same account, but also when the purchase is made in a different account or even the account of a spouse.
-In general, TLH seeks to avoid potential wash sales that could arise from transactions in different securities that track the same index.
-TLH cannot, however, avoid potential wash sales arising from transactions in tickers that track the same index where one of the tickers is not currently a primary, secondary, or tertiary ticker (as those terms are defined in the TLH white paper).
+In general, TLH seeks to reduce potential wash sales that could arise from transactions in different securities that track the same index.
+TLH cannot, however, reduce potential wash sales arising from transactions in tickers that track the same index where one of the tickers is not currently a primary, secondary, or tertiary ticker (as those terms are defined in the TLH white paper).
 This situation could arise, for example, when other tickers are transferred to Betterment or where they were previously a primary, secondary, or tertiary ticker.

 TLH is not able to avoid wash sales associated with accounts that are held outside Betterment (“external accounts”), including external accounts that clients have linked to their Betterment accounts via Betterment’s online interface.
 Clients who enable TLH are responsible for monitoring their external accounts to avoid any such wash sales.
 Situations where such a purchase could occur include, but are not limited to, dividend reinvestments and purchases of securities with the proceeds from a liquidated Betterment account.
 A wash sale could also occur where securities in an account held outside Betterment are sold at a loss and used to fund a Betterment account.
 Wash sales where the replacement security is purchased in an IRA account are particularly worth avoiding.
 That is because, in general, a “washed” loss is postponed until the replacement securities are sold, but if the replacements are purchased in an IRA account, the loss is permanently disallowed.

 When you elect to enable TLH, such an election applies to your taxable legal account, meaning that all taxable goals associated with that taxable legal account (i.e., individual or joint account) will have TLH enabled.
 You are not able to elect TLH for some but not all goals within a legal account.
-If you have an individual taxable legal account and your spouse has an individual taxable legal account (rather than joint) account with Betterment, TLH will not consider transactions in your spouse’s individual account for purposes of minimizing wash sales unless you have created a Household with which both individual accounts are associated.
-If you want Betterment to consider transactions in your spouse’s account, you should create a household by reaching out to support@betterment.com to ensure Betterment can coordinate trades (and minimize wash sales) across both your and your spouse’s accounts.
+If you have an individual taxable legal account and your spouse has an individual taxable legal account (rather than joint) account with Betterment, TLH will not consider transactions in your spouse’s individual account for purposes of reducing wash sales unless you have created a Household with which both individual accounts are associated.
+If you want Betterment to consider transactions in your spouse’s account, you should create a household by reaching out to support@betterment.com to ensure Betterment can coordinate trades (and helps reduce wash sales) across both your and your spouse’s accounts.

 Betterment will only coordinate with SSN-based trust accounts that clients have opened at Betterment.
 EIN-based trust accounts will not be coordinated unless Betterment is specifically instructed to do so.
 Betterment will coordinate TLH across your and your spouse’s Betterment accounts after you have linked your spouse’s Betterment account.
 You can link your spouse's Betterment account by visiting the "Connected accounts" section of your Betterment summary.